svenvc/zinc/zinc-http-components-paper.md

 Zn will signal various exceptions when things go wrong, at different levels.
-ZnClient and the underlying framework has constants, settings and options to deal with varioius aspects related to these issues.
+ZnClient and the underlying framework has constants, settings and options to deal with various aspects related to these issues.

 Doing an HTTP request-response cycle can take an unpredictable amount of time.
 Client code has to specify a timeout, the maximum amount of time we are prepared to wait for a response,